CeekoEast/CeekoEast/README.md

 - 👋 Hi, I’m @CeekoEast
 - 👀 I’m interested in ... evolution and growth in my walk.
 - 🌱 I’m currently learning ...
-HTML
+HTML & Cybersecurity.
 - 💞️ I’m looking to collaborate on ... web applications.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He/Him